 The Commission has statutory authority to assess administrative penalties for violations related to safety or the prevention or control of pollution.
 See Tex.
 Nat.
 Res.
 Code Ann. §§ 81.0531-81.0533.
 The Commission may assess up to \$10,000 per day per violation.
+The Commission may also assess penalties for \$1,000 per day for non-safety or pollution related violations.
 In determining the amount of the penalty, the Commission considers relevant factors including the seriousness of the violation and the operator's history of compliance.
-The Railroad Commission's Statewide Rule 107 (16 Tex.
-Administrative Code § 3.107) provides guidelines for the assessment of penalties for various types of violations.
+The Railroad Commission's Statewide Rule 107 (16 Texas Administrative Code § 3.107) provides guidelines for the assessment of penalties for various types of violations.

-Revocation of authority to operate
+Loss of authority to operate

 The Commission may refuse to accept an organization report (Form P-5), may sever a certificate of compliance (Form P-4), and may revoke a permit if: (1) the organization remains non-compliant with an outstanding order finding a violation; or (2) a person who holds a position of ownership or control in the organization has, within the preceding seven years, held a position of ownership or control in another organization that has an outstanding order finding a violation during the period of ownership or control.
 Rejection of an organization report under this authority precludes an organization from conducting oil and gas operations within the State of Texas except as necessary to ensure public safety and protect the environment.
 The Commission tracks outstanding violations to ensure organizations and their officers and owners are held accountable under this authority.
-See Tex.
+(See Tex.
 Nat.
 Res.
-Code Ann. §91.114.
-All P-4s on file with the Commission for the operator barred from renewing its P-5 and all permits will be revoked.
-Permits may also be revoked for violations or threatened violations of permit provisions.
+Code Ann. §91.114.)
+When an Enforcement Order has been issued and the operator has not complied with that order, the statute prohibits the Commission from accepting Organization Report renewals (Form P-5), certain permit applications (including Drilling Permits among others) and requests for Certifications of Compliance and Transportation Authority (Form P-4) for any wells it may operate.
+The statute also applies to the individuals in control of the company: any other companies controlled by a tagged person are similarly barred from filing with the Commission.
+The restrictions imposed by §91.114 effectively bar that company (and those who control it) from continuing those activities beyond the current P-5 year as an "Active" organization report is required for a company to conduct operations subject to the Commission's jurisdiction.